Admitted Student Information

 Materials for both the Architecture Discovery Program and Portfolio Plus Program are included in the cost of tuition.
 Materials will be provided to each student by mail in advance of the start of the program.
 The mailing address used on the Registration Forms you submit (below) will be used to mail materials to each student.

 Studio culture is a core part of art and architecture education.
 Through our online platforms, our students and faculty have already had success creating a remote studio culture as they complete this spring semester off-campus.
 We plan to bring all we have learned from that experience to our summer program.
 The teaching assistants and faculty will work together, and you will connect directly with your peers to have an immersive studio experience.
-These are examples of student work from a Spring 2020 class called Architecture for Non-Architects.
-Students in ADP can expect to do similar kinds of work.
+These are examples of student work from the Summer 2020 ADP and Portfolio Plus Programs.

 Field Trips & Lectures